 Having research tools can help you make educated decisions about where and how to invest.
 Morningstar Ratings are one tool you can use.
 When you’re ready to invest and apply the knowledge you’ve acquired, the next step is opening an online brokerage account.

-With the SoFi Invest brokerage platform, you can trade individual stocks, exchange-traded funds, cryptocurrency and even get access to Initial Public Offerings (IPOs).
+With the SoFi Invest investment app, you can trade individual stocks, exchange-traded funds, cryptocurrency and even get access to Initial Public Offerings (IPOs).
 It’s simple and convenient to start trading with SoFi or if you prefer, you can put your portfolio on autopilot with automated investing.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.